 Inhalation Exposure Facility

-- Develop new exposure methods
+- Develop new or improved exposure or characterization methods

 - Provide the data that are necessary to assess respiratory tract and secondary target organ dosimetry, thus facilitating multidirectional translation